AadeshSiva/annotateme/README.md

-# AnnotateMe
+# 📝 AnnotateMe

-AnnotateMe is a tool for annotating Named Entities in text files, currently supporting the spaCy library.
-This tool allows users to input a text file, annotate entities, and export the results as JSON or JavaScript objects.
+**AnnotateMe** is a tool for annotating **Named Entities** in text files, currently supporting the **spaCy** library.
+This tool allows users to input a text file, annotate entities, and export the results as **JSON** or **JavaScript** objects.

+---

-## Features
+## ✨ Features

-- Input a text file for entity annotation.
+- 📄 Input a text file for entity annotation.
-- Supports Named Entity Recognition (NER) with spaCy.
+- 🧠 Supports Named Entity Recognition (NER) with spaCy.
-- Export annotated results in JSON or JavaScript format.
+- 📤 Export annotated results in JSON or JavaScript format.
-- User-friendly interface hosted at 🔗 [annotatemee.vercel.app](https://annotatemee.vercel.app).
+- 💻 User-friendly interface hosted at 🔗 [annotatemee.vercel.app](https://annotatemee.vercel.app)

+---

-## Usage
+## 🚀 Usage

-1. Open the application in your browser at 🔗 [annotatemee.vercel.app](https://annotatemee.vercel.app).
+1. 🌐 Open the application in your browser at 🔗 [annotatemee.vercel.app](https://annotatemee.vercel.app)
-2. Upload a text file containing the entities you want to annotate.
+2. 📂 Upload a text file containing the entities you want to annotate.
-3. Use the interface to annotate the entities.
+3. 🖊️ Use the interface to annotate the entities.
-4. Export your annotations as JSON or JavaScript objects.
+4. 📦 Export your annotations as JSON or JavaScript objects.

+---

-## JSON Export Format
+## 🧾 JSON Export Format

 When exporting the annotated entities as JSON, the format will look like the following: